datopian/playbook/induction/README.md

 2. Create their email account e.g. first.last@domain.com on Google Apps and share the login details via email (part of email creation wizard in google apps)
 4. Send them induction email to their new org email cc'ing their personal email (if you have it)

+### Welcome Email

-Subject: Welcome to Datopian - next steps in getting you set up
+Subject: Welcome to Viderum/Datopian - next steps in getting you set up

 Hi {XXX},